pierpy/DeepIcaClassification/README.md

 (EEGLAB required)

+Clone or download the repository, cd to the downloaded folder.
 First you must format your data with the function:

 - [ input_name, eeg ] = formatdata( eeg ) --> this function format and save the data as input for "classification()" function.